Skip to content

 That tag means: this came from AST extraction of this exact file at this exact line.
 You can click through to the upstream source at the pinned commit and see it yourself.

-Ferris writes a SKILL.md (the full instruction manual your agent loads on demand) and a context-snippet.md (an 80–120 token index).
-The snippet gets injected into your platform context file (CLAUDE.md, AGENTS.md, or .cursorrules) as an always-on reminder: “This skill exists; read it before writing cognee code.”
+Ferris writes a SKILL.md (the full instruction manual your agent loads on demand) and a context-snippet.md (an 80–120 token index) alongside it.
+The snippet is the always-on reminder — “This skill exists; read it before writing cognee code.” — but it isn’t wired in automatically: when you run export-skill, the snippet gets injected into your platform context file (CLAUDE.md, AGENTS.md, or .cursorrules).
 Both halves are load-bearing — see the Dual-Output Strategy for why.

-Alongside the skill, Ferris leaves a provenance-map.json (every receipt), an evidence-report.md (build audit trail), and the compilation config (skill-brief.yaml).
-Commit these with the skill and any teammate — or any skeptic — can reproduce the same output from the same source.
+Alongside the skill, Ferris leaves a metadata.json (the pinned source, commit SHA, and export count) and a timestamped result contract recording exactly what was written.
+Commit these with the skill and any teammate — or any skeptic — can see what was built from which commit.

 That’s the whole pipeline.
 One trigger in, one verifiable skill out, every claim traceable back to a file and a commit.